Dodge Challenger Insurance Rates

 Want to start shopping for Dodge Challenger insurance rates right away?
 Enter your ZIP code to find the average insurance cost for your Dodge Challenger.

-The average auto insurance rates for a Dodge Challenger are $1,294 annually including full coverage.
-Comprehensive insurance costs on average $234, collision insurance costs $346, and liability is $534.
-A liability-only policy costs around $588 a year, and high-risk insurance costs $2,792 or more.
-16-year-old drivers cost the most to insure at up to $5,080 a year.
+The average insurance rates for a Dodge Challenger are $1,294 a year for full coverage.
+Comprehensive insurance costs approximately $234, collision costs $346, and liability insurance is estimated at $534.
+Liability-only insurance costs approximately $588 a year, with high-risk driver insurance costing $2,792 or more.
+Teenage drivers cost the most to insure at $5,080 a year or more.

 Average premium for full coverage: $1,294